By Samhita Social Ventures

-On January 22, 2021, the Ministry of Corporate Affairs amended the Corporate Social Responsibility Policy Rules to make impact assessment mandatory for companies undertaking CSR spends above a specified threshold.
-The move aims to create accurate parameters in judging the impact of CSR activities by shifting the focus from expenditure alone to impact assessment, and improve the quality of CSR projects while enhancing disclosures and transparency.
+On January 22, 2021, the Ministry of Corporate Affairs amended the earlier CSR Rules of 2014 and notified the Companies (Corporate Social Responsibility Policy) Amendment Rules 2021 to make impact assessment mandatory for companies undertaking CSR activities and CSR expenditure above a specified threshold.
+The move aims to create accurate parameters in assessing the impact of CSR activities by shifting the focus from expenditure alone to impact assessment, and improve the quality of CSR projects while enhancing accountability and transparency.

 Following are the answers to some of the most frequently asked questions (FAQs) about impact assessment:

 Q1.
 What is the need for impact assessment?

 Impact assessments help funders, grant-makers and companies to understand and evaluate the impact of their social investments in programmes and projects on their target beneficiaries or society.
 The findings of an assessment also help funders and companies to make evidence-based decisions in implementation and identify hurdles, allowing for programme continuity, scale, sustainability, efficiency, etc.

 Q2.
 Do all companies need to conduct impact assessments?

 According to the January 2021 amendment, impact assessment is mandatory for companies with a CSR budget of INR 10 crore or more in any fiscal year and all projects with outlays of INR 1 crore or more.
 These impact assessments must be undertaken by an independent agency.

 However, it is suggested as best practise that impact assessment be undertaken for all projects as standard procedure

 Q3.
 According to the new amendment, when must companies undertake impact assessments?